month for Christmas is an updated and revised edition of a book DK have

 wonderful book for the entire family to share.

-The Metropolitan Museum, this Christmas treasury of stories,
+The Metropolitan Museum, this Christmas treasury of stories, poems,

 recipes, and songs is sure to light up the holiday season.

 certainly not too early to be thinking about Christmas, and this issue